lu-sd/personal_blog/src/content/posts/49-jsInterQ.md

 ### what is DOM?

 The DOM (Document Object Model) is like a tree structure that represents all the content and elements on a webpage.
-It helps the browser understand and display the page, and it allows JavaScript to interact with the page—such as changing text, updating styles, or handling user input—while the page is running.
+It helps the browser understand and display the page, and it allows JavaScript to interact with the page.

 In simple terms, the DOM is a bridge between the webpage's structure (HTML) and how you can control or update it using JavaScript.